mlab-upenn/gokart-sensor/README.md

 **Ethernet**

-The Ouster and Velodyne LiDARs are connected to an Ethernet switcher, which keeps them under the same network gate.
-The Wired setting of the host ubuntu should be:

-> Choose Manual under IPv4 Method, set Address to 192.0.2.200, set Netmask to 255.255.255.0
+The Ouster is connected to the laptop through ethernet cable.
+After connecting, choose manual configuration and under IPv4, set Address to 192.0.2.200 and Netmask to 255.255.255.0.
+Restart your system and ping 192.0.2.100 to verify succesful connection.